bzurkowski/docker-workshops/managing-images.md

 Now, let's say that we are developing an application consiting of three components: a Ruby on Rails website, a Nginx web-server running in front, and a Redis database for storing user data.

-We may want to ensure that Docker images required for running these components are available in the public registry - [Docker Hub](https://hub.docker.com/).
+We may want to ensure that Docker images required for running those components are available in the public registry - [Docker Hub](https://hub.docker.com/).

 Check if there is an image for Redis: